coq/coq/doc/sphinx/practical-tools/utilities.rst

 The semantics of ``-arg`` are as follows: the string given as argument is split on whitespace, but single quotes prevent splitting.
-The resulting list of strings is then passed to `rocq c`.
+The resulting list of strings is then passed to `rocq compile`.

 The current approach has a few limitations: Double quotes in a ``_CoqProject`` file are only special characters at the start of a string.
 For lack of an